skylarwilson/CSC-3730/README.md

 Once the training is done, use the command:
 >`cells predict`

-Once that is done, take a look inside predictions for an image that is produced by our model.
+Once that is done, take a look inside predictions for an image that is produced by the model made from `cells train`.
-There you can see how well it did as well as a count of how many the model predicted.
+There you can see how well it did visually as well as a count of how many the model predicted.